 - Interior resistances of electronic components are generally labeled by lowercase italic r with a prime, in its place of the R.

-- The dynamic resistor of the diode before the knee of the curve is high since the increment in current is very less with the increment in the voltage.
+- The dynamic resistor of the diode before the knee of the curve is high since the increment in current is very low with the increment in the voltage.

-- As the voltage approaches to knee of curve resistance start to decreases and after the knee point it becomes very less and current start to increase.
+- As the voltage approaches to knee the curve resistance starts to decrease and after the knee point it becomes much less and the current starts to increase.

 V-I Characteristic of Diode for Reverse Bias